 (All times Eastern)

-TV/RADIO: Fox will broadcast the event, beginning at 4 p.m. . … Motor Racing Network coverage begins at 4:30 p.m. and also will stream at mrn.com.
-SiriusXM NASCAR Radio will carry the MRN broadcast.
+TV/RADIO: FS1 will broadcast the race at 8 p.m. ...
+Coverage begins at 7:30 p.m. … Performance Racing Network coverage begins at 7:30 p.m. and can be heard on goprn.com. … SiriusXN NASCAR Radio will carry the PRN broadcast.

-FORECAST: Weather Underground — Partly cloudy with a high of 63 degrees and a 1% chance of rain for the start of the heat races.
-Partly cloudy with a high of 61 degrees and a 1% chance of rain for the Clash..
+FORECAST: Weather Underground — Mostly cloudy with a high of 72 degrees and a zero percent chance of rain at the start of the race.

 (All times Eastern)